leonerw/orga-tool/README.md

 # Orga Tool

+A personal learning project built to practice full-stack web development following real-world best practices — covering auth, API design, frontend architecture, testing, and CI/CD.

-A modular personal dashboard application.
+The app itself is a modular personal dashboard.
 Features are added incrementally as self-contained modules — todos, calendar, notes, shopping lists, and more.

 ## Features